The technology of NIR Spectroscopy explained

 One property distinguishing NIR from e.g. MIR is that MIR is dominated by narrow fundamental absorption bands, while NIR primarily contains broad absorption bands stemming from overtones.

 A practical issue related to using spectroscopy is the radiations’ ability to pass through the sample of interest.
 For NIR, the radiation can pass through several cm of material, while for MIR and FIR, the sample thickness is measured in μm, severely complicating the sample preparation.

 The physics of NIR spectroscopy

-To understand the fundamentals of infrared spectroscopy, one has to turn to a quantum mechanical interpretation of molecules.
-First, consider the water molecule as illustrated in Figure 3.
+To understand the fundamentals of infrared spectroscopy, you have to turn to a quantum mechanical interpretation of molecules.
+First, consider the water molecule as illustrated in figure 3.
 The water molecule can exhibit symmetric and asymmetric vibrations and/or bending in its molecular dipole moment.
 Interaction between infrared radiation and the molecule can only occur if the frequency of the infrared radiation and that of the molecular dipole moment match.

-A linear polyatomic molecule consisting of N atom has 3N −5 degrees of freedom, while a non-linear polyatomic molecule has 3N − 6 degrees of freedom, resulting in broad absorption bands.
+A linear polyatomic molecule consisting of N atom has 3N −5 degrees of freedom, while a non-linear polyatomic molecule has 3N − 6 degrees of freedom.
 In the mid infrared region, the primary transitions are the so-called fundamental transitions corresponding to transitions between n = 0 to n = 1.

 By far the most interesting aspect of our technology is the stability over time combined with unmatched optical specifications (see below).
 As the only commercial spectrometer on the market, it has a published specification for the unit to unit similarity, making it the ideal choice for customers with more than one unit as they enjoy the upside of only calibrating the mother unit and copying calibrations directly to the slaves, with no transformations or tweaks.